yhs666/mc-docs.zh-cn/articles/storage/files/storage-dotnet-how-to-use-files.md

 // Create a SAS for the file that's valid for 24 hours.
 // Note that when you are copying a file to a blob, or a blob to a file, you must use a SAS
-// to authenticate access to the source object, even if you are copying within the same
+// to authorize access to the source object, even if you are copying within the same
 // storage account.
 string fileSas = sourceFile.GetSharedAccessSignature(new SharedAccessFilePolicy()
 {